Idiopathic hypercalcinuria: Genetic

-IH has been considered a multifactorial disorder affected by environmental and genetic factors and has a heterogeneous pathogenesis.
+IH has been considered a disorder affected by both environmental and genetic factors and has a heterogeneous pathogenesis.
 It was also found to differ based on family characteristics, and have a familial distribution.

 It was found that 43% of first-degree relatives and 36% of second-degree relatives of patients with hypercalciuria among nine families had IH.
 IH is believed to have an autosomal dominant transmission pattern, as it was not correlated with gender and was observed in all generations.
 Pak et al. and Nicolaidou et al. identified the same pattern.
 Additionally, different hypercalciuria forms within a family were discovered in Lerolle et al., confirming an autosomal dominant transmission.

-Risk Factors
+Risk factors

 Calcium levels in the urine can be affected by multiple systems in the body including the digestive system, endocrine system, and skeletal system, to which faulty mechanisms can lead to possible risk factors for IH.
 Most IH cases have no one direct cause, and involve a flaw in more than one system.

 One risk factor for IH is excessive vitamin D consumption in the diet or taking medicine which disrupts the calcium regulating mechanisms.
 Such medications may include furosemide which enhances calcium excreted by urine, corticosteroids which reduce the body's ability to absorb calcium, and methylxanthines which stimulate calcium transportation.
 An example of a methylxanthine is theophylline.

 Excessive vitamin D intake can lead to an overexpression of vitamin D receptors (VDR) causing an elevated serum level of 1,25-dihydroxyvitamin D3 [1,25(OH)2D3], or calcitriol.
 An elevated level of 1,25-dihydroxyvitamin D3 stimulates more absorption of calcium in the intestines.